Russia at the Olympics

 Russia, referred to by its formal name; the Russian Federation, by the International Olympic Committee, has competed at the modern Olympic Games on many occasions, but as different nations in its history.
-As the Russian Empire, the nation first competed at the 1900 Games, and returned again in 1908 and 1912.
-After the Russian revolution in 1917, and the subsequent establishment of the Soviet Union in 1922, it would be thirty years until Russian athletes next competed in the 1952 Summer Olympics.
+As the Russian Empire, the nation first competed at the 1900 Summer Olympics and returned again in 1908 and 1912.
+It would be forty years until Russian athletes once again competed at the Olympics, as the Soviet Union at the 1952 Summer Olympics.
 After the dissolution of the Soviet Union in 1991, Russia competed as part of the Unified Team in 1992, and finally returned once again as Russia at the 1994 Winter Olympics.

 The Russian Olympic Committee was created in 1991 and recognized in 1993.
 The Soviet Union hosted the 1980 Summer Olympics in Moscow, and the Russian Federation hosted the 2014 Winter Olympics in Sochi.

 In twelve appearances from 1994 to 2016, Russian athletes won a total of 422 medals at the Summer Olympic Games and another 120 at the Winter Olympic Games.
 Russia's 542 total medals, including 193 gold medals, are second behind only the United States in that timespan.

 In 2017, Russia was suspended from competing at the Olympic Games due to the state-sponsored doping scandal.
 Russian athletes were allowed to participate in the 2018 Winter Olympics as the Olympic Athletes from Russia (OAR).
-They were also allowed to compete at the 2020 Summer Olympics and the 2022 Winter Olympics, representing the Russian Olympic Committee.
+They were also allowed to compete at the 2020 Summer Olympics and the 2022 Winter Olympics, representing the Russian Olympic Committee (ROC).

-Amid the Russian invasion of Ukraine, the International Olympic Committee allowed Russian and Belarusian athletes to participate at the 2024 Summer Olympics as Individual Neutral Athletes.
+Amid the Russian invasion of Ukraine, the International Olympic Committee (IOC) allowed Russian athletes to participate at the 2024 Summer Olympics and 2026 Winter Olympics as Individual Neutral Athletes (AIN).
+The suspension of the ROC was provisionally lifted in July 2026, before the qualifying events for the 2028 Summer Olympics, with the IOC also stating that a decision on restoring the complete use of the Russia name and its national symbols at the Olympics will later be made "at the appropriate time."